 Our 2018 rug camp at the Prairie at Round Top was such a huge success we have decided to hold the camp again in 2019.
-We have added a 2nd teacher and we're sure this expanded camp will be even better!!
-For 2019, we offer two teacher options and your choice of full accommodations for overnight stay as well as day student registration for local rug hookers.
+We will have new tables and chairs as well as new lighting for this camp as well as adding a 2nd teacher, so we're sure this expanded camp will be even better!!
+For 2019, we offer two teacher options and your choice of full accommodations for overnight stay and all meals as well as day student registration for local rug hookers.
 Select your preference below; we anticipate these class options will fill up quickly and registration is limited for each option.
 We have a wait list available as each class option fills up, you may sign up ($1 fee) and your request will be held in 'date order received' for any openings.
 You will be notified immediately if you have obtained one of your desired spot(s).

 Camp hours - Check-in 3:00 pm Sunday March 10, depart after noon lunch on Thursday March 14.
 Meet and Greet 4:00 pm Sunday.
 Classes begin 4:30 Sunday.
 Additional one day stay is available at discount pricing.